Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

             // TODO: A specific reps is needed for when the target user has not Shamir recovery available
             // `not_available` seems like the obvious name, but it is already used for an unrelated
-            // situation, so not sure if we should re-use (and rename the status for the unrelated
+            // situation, so not sure if we should reuse (and rename the status for the unrelated
             // situation ? this is the right time do to if we do a major version bump !) or create
             // another one...
             {